The Difference Between Inexpensive and Expensive E-Bikes

 Which bike is right for you?
 It all depends on your budget and what you need the bike for.

 When you're looking at e-bikes, it's important to remember that not all models are created equal.
-There are a number of factors that can set a high-end e-bike apart from a cheap one, including materials, manufacturing, and customization.
+There are a number of factors that can set a high-end e-bike apart from an inexpensive one, including materials, manufacturing, and customization.

-- Manufacturing: Cheap e-bikes are often mass-produced in factories, while expensive bikes are usually assembled by experienced craftsmen.
+- Manufacturing: Inexpensive e-bikes are often mass-produced in factories, while expensive bikes are usually assembled by experienced craftsmen.
 This difference in manufacturing process can impact the quality of the final product.